Martin-Antonov/GTE-Website/docs/XFIG/README.md

 changed in case they don't come out right.
-Nodes and information sets (and move labels if the writing is too large) should be in front of tree lines but the rest is typically not overlapping and hence irrelevant.
+Nodes and information sets (and move labels if the writing is too large) should be in front of tree lines but the rest is typically not overlapping and hence the depth is irrelevant.

-The point is that this allows quickly, via the depth, to identify *all* labels of player 1 and 2, for example, which are meant to get a different font size in xfig.
+The point is that this allows quickly, via the depth, to identify, for example, *all* player labels of player 1 and 2 which are meant to get a different font size in xfig.
-I then highlight only depths 41 and 42 and apply this change in seconds in the xfig GUI.
+This is done in seconds in the xfig GUI by highlighting only depths 41 and 42 and applying this change.

+## Scale of xfig drawings

+Line thicknesses in xfig are only integers.
+The canvas can be of arbitrary size and the exported .pdf

 ## Further useful features for game tree drawings

 The idea is that any xfig manipulation is only some final fine-tuning.
-What obviously cannot be done easily in xfig is
+What obviously cannot be done easily in xfig is to change the relative *width* and *height* of tree levels.
+If that could be adjusted in the gte GUI it would help a lot to draw desired game trees.